Robert Burås

-Robert Solli Burås (12 August 1975 – 12 July 2007) was guitarist and songwriter in the Norwegian rock band Madrugada.
-He was also a founding member of the band My Midnight Creeps, where he played guitar and was lead singer.
+Robert Solli Burås (12 August 1975 – 12 July 2007) was a Norwegian musician and songwriter, best known as the guitarist for the rock band Madrugada.
+He was also the frontman and guitarist for the rock band My Midnight Creeps.
+Burås appeared on five studio albums with Madrugada and two releases with My Midnight Creeps.
+He is the winner of six Norwegian Spellemann Awards, five with Madrugada and one with My Midnight Creeps.

-On 12 July 2007, Burås was found dead in his apartment by a friend, with his guitar in his hand.
+Burås died on 12 July 2007 and was found in his apartment by a friend.
 After a ceremony in Sofienberg Church in Oslo, he was cremated.
 His ashes lie at Bjerkvik Cemetery in Nordland, Norway.
+In the summer of 2008, a memorial bench to commemorate Burås was unveiled in the Birkelunden park in Oslo.

 Early life

-According to a radio interview with NRK disc jockey Harald Are Lund in 2006, Robert Burås' first real contact with rock music came in the form of a mix tape.
-The first song on the tape was Led Zeppelin's Rock and Roll, and 12-year-old Robert was hooked.
-In later years, he mentioned Rock and Roll as a favourite of his.
+Burås' first contact with rock music came at age twelve when he received a mix tape which included Led Zeppelin's "Rock and Roll" as the first track.
+In later years, he mentioned the song as a favourite of his.

 Madrugada

 After playing in local bands with friends and schoolmates in his adolescent years, he formed Abby's Adoption with drummer John Lauvland Pettersen and bass player Frode Jacobsen.
 The three teamed up with singer Sivert Høyem, changed their name to Madrugada and relocated to Oslo shortly after that.
 Madrugada's debut EP was released in 1998.